marcoman/experimental-100/91-100/95/README.md

 ## My comments:

+For all intents, this game is done as a proof of concept.
+I could add a shielding house to absorb the bombs from the aliens.
+See the TODO for the list of outstanding items.

 Feels like a turtle game (yes)
 Also, I'll borrow from the blocks game and define a grid of space invaders such as 5 rows of 10 columns with ample spacing.
 I'll have my blaster at the bottom, and it shoots as long as there isn't a sprite still on screen.